-In 2008 Emel walked away from a very unhappy career in Property Management and moved overseas for her husband’s job.
+In 2008 Emel left a career in Property Management and moved overseas for her husband’s job.
 Two children and an extended career break later she realised she had been out of the workplace for almost 7 years with no idea what to do.
 Thankfully she joined our Advanced Diploma in Social Media Marketing in 2016 and over four years later she runs a successful social media agency offering consultancy, training and outsourced solutions.

 Emel started off as a lone freelancer and worked under her own name for a few years before stepping things up to set up her own agency and working under a brand name.

 "I signed up for the Advanced Diploma because I realised the world had moved online, and I didn’t have the skills that would earn me enough to cover childcare.
 I even considered training as a Barista at one point.

 I had imagined when I graduated that I would be the social media hero of my neighbourhood, supporting all the local independents and managing their social media for them.
 It turned out the local businesses didn’t really have the budget for the full social media marketing package.
 But actually that was cool because I started working with a couple of agencies with global brands as clients, so I got exposure to businesses that really did have budget, and was able to build my reputation within this environment.
 I’m now finding those bigger clients for myself."